Amish way of life: Youth and courtship

-Rumspringa (Pennsylvania German lit. "jumping around") is the period of adolescence that begins the time of serious courtship.
-A certain amount of misbehavior is expected, but it is neither encouraged nor overlooked.
+Rumspringa (Pennsylvania German lit. "jumping or running around") is the period of adolescence that begins at about 16 years of age and often ending with a serious courtship and marriage.
+In some communities, a certain amount of misbehavior is expected, but this misbehavior is neither encouraged nor overlooked.
+Popular non-Amish perceptions of Rumspringa do not reflect the typical practices.
 At the end of this period, Amish young adults are baptized into the church and usually marry, with marriage permitted only among church members.
 A small percentage of young people choose not to join the church, deciding to live the rest of their lives in broader society and marry someone outside the community.

-The age for courting begins at sixteen (in some communities, the girl could be as young as fourteen).
-The most common event for boy-girl association is the fortnightly Sunday evening "sing"; however, the youth use sewing bees, frolics, and weddings for other opportunities.
+Courting begins at sixteen (in some communities, the girl may be as young as fourteen).
+The most common event for boy-girl association is the bi-weekly Sunday evening "sing."
+Other social interaction among youth happens at sewing bees, frolics, and weddings.
 The "sing" is often in the same house or barn as the Sunday morning service.
 Teens may arrive from several nearby districts, thus providing socialization on a broader scale than from a single church.

 At the "sing", boys are on one side of a long table and girls on the other.
-Each person is able to announce their choice of a hymn, and only the faster ones are chosen.
-A conversation takes place between songs.
+Songs are chosen by individuals, with conversation interspersed between songs.
 The formal end of the "sing" is at about ten o'clock, after which there is talking, joking, and visiting.
 The boys who do not have a girlfriend may pair up with a Maidel (girl).
 Following this, the boy takes the girl home in his open-topped courting buggy.

 Cousin marriage between first-cousins is prohibited among the Amish, but second-cousin relationships are permitted.
 Marriage to a "Schwartz" cousin, the first cousin, once removed, is not permitted in Lancaster County, Pennsylvania, the oldest and largest Amish settlement.

 The onset of courtship is usually not openly discussed within the family or among friends.
 Excessive teasing by siblings or friends at the wrong time is considered invasive.
 Respecting privacy, or at least pretending not to know, is a prevailing mode of behavior, even among parents.

 — quote width in pixels, Amish Society, Hostetler (Fourth Edition), p.
 146.

 Weddings

-Weddings are held at any time of the year, though not generally during December–February.
+Weddings may be held at any time of the year, but different Amish groups have a "wedding season" (during the time when farm work is slower) when most weddings take place.
 The bride may pick whatever color wedding dress she desires.
 She wears no makeup and will not receive an engagement or wedding ring because the Ordnung prohibits personal jewelry.
 The wedding ceremony may take several hours, followed by a community reception with a banquet and singing.
 Newlyweds spend the wedding night at the home of the bride's parents.

 Celery used to be one of the symbolic foods served at Amish weddings.
-Flowers would be used instead of celery to decorate the house.
-Rather than immediately taking up housekeeping, the newlywed couple will spend several weeks on a trip to a place they desire.
+Celery would also be used instead of flowers to decorate the house.